Ravensbourne University London: History

-Ravensbourne has offered higher level courses in design since the 1960s.
+Ravensbourne offers courses in business, technology, and creative-related disciplines.
 It was amongst the earliest of institutions to be approved by the then CNAA to convert the traditional Diploma programmes in Art and Design into honours degrees during the 1970s.
 In April 1989 it became a Higher Education Corporation.
 Following the demise of the CNAA in 1992, Ravensbourne entered into a validating partnership with the Royal College of Art, which agreed exceptionally to take this responsibility.
 This validation ceased when the Royal College of Art withdrew from offering collaborative provision.
 Ravensbourne was recognised as an affiliate College of the University of Sussex in 1996, and was re-recognised in 2002.
 Between 2009 and 2012 the institution's undergraduate and postgraduate provision was validated by City University, London.
 This relationship was maintained until May 2012.
 In June 2013 University of the Arts London became the validating partner.
 In August 2017, Ravensbourne was granted the right to award its own degrees, and in May 2018 it gained university status, becoming Ravensbourne University London.

 In 2019 Ravensbourne began validating courses at the City and Guilds of London Art School located in Kennington in central London.

-In 1999 an existing photographic and 3D studio building on the Chislehurst campus was converted into a modern library and computer facility.

-A new campus on the Greenwich Peninsula, by Foreign Office Architects, opened in autumn 2010.
-It is next to The O2 entertainment district and closer to partner institutions and the industries to which the college relates.
-In 2011 the building won a British Construction Industry Award and the RIBA education and community award.

 Rave on Air

 In 1971 the Broadcasting Department instituted Rave on Air, an annual student-run broadcasting event.

+Since 2025, the university has hosted Ravensbourne on Record, an industry-focused podcast in which educators and industry leaders discuss how universities can connect with the creative, technology and business sectors to drive social change, innovation and growth.

+Campus

+The university moved its entire operations to its current campus on the Greenwich Peninsula, which opened in autumn 2010.
+The campus was designed by Farshid Moussavi and won a British Construction Industry Award and the RIBA education and community award.

 Curriculum and reputation

-Ravensbourne offers undergraduate, postgraduate and further education programmes taught in a single faculty with two main clusters of courses, the Design School and the Screen School.
+Ravensbourne offers undergraduate, postgraduate and further education programmes taught across three buildings at its campus on the Greenwich Peninsula.

-At undergraduate level, there are Foundation degrees, honours degree level top-up years (for those having completed foundation degrees or equivalent), and Bachelor's degrees.
+At undergraduate level, the university provides foundation degrees, top-up programmes, and bachelor's degrees (BA, BSc, and BEng) in a range of creative, business and technology subjects.
 The available postgraduate provision consists of Master's level courses, each of which can be studied to MA, MDes or MSc (dependent on subject).
-A range of subject areas are offered within the main disciplines of fashion, design and broadcasting.
+A variety of subject areas are offered within the main disciplines of creative, business and technology.

 Within the area of Further Education, Ravensbourne offers the Diploma in Foundation Studies for both Art & Design and Media, as well as the BTEC National Certificate in Art and Design.